myxie/tunic/README.md

 Very bare bones testing functions for C programming.

-Compile with ctest.c and include ctest.h in your porgram to call the assert and reporting functions.
+Compile with mtest.c and include ctest.h in your program to call the assert and reporting functions.